sipgate-io/io-labs-crm-example/README.md

 It is necessary to connect our local server to the internet.
 To do this, you can use [localhost.run](https://localhost.run/).
-Fill in the environment variables in a `.env` file with the given url and add your port.
+Fill in the environment variables in a `.env` file with the given URL and add your port.
-Add the incoming url in your [sipgate account settings](https://console.sipgate.com/webhooks/urls).
+Add the incoming URL in your [sipgate account settings](https://console.sipgate.com/webhooks/urls).

 ```bash
 npm run server